 On the issue of Uighur persecution, the ambassador told the broadcaster: “The so-called western intelligence agencies keep making up this false accusation against China, that 1 million Uighurs have been persecuted.
 Do you know how much populations Xinjiang has?
 Forty years ago it was four or five million.
 Now it’s 11 million people – and people say we impose ethnic cleansing, but the population had doubled in 40 years.

 Responding to questions about forced sterilization, he said: “I can easily refute this accusation.
 There’s some small group of anti-China elements working against the interests of China, but the majority of people in Xinjiang are happy with what is going on.
 In the past three years, there’s been not a single terrorist attack in Xinjiang.

 “People can enjoy a harmonious life.
 Uighur people enjoy peaceful, harmonious coexistence with other ethnic groups of people.
-The Uighur people is just one small portion of the Chinese population even among the Muslims – but the majority of them are living happily and peacefully with other ethnic [groups].
+The Uighur people are just one small portion of the Chinese population even among the Muslims – but the majority of them are living happily and peacefully with other ethnic [groups].
 The success of China is we have a very successful ethnic policy; we treat every ethnic group as an equal.”

 Speaking on other issues, Ms. Nandy said her party had “got it wrong” in its earlier response to concerns about the Russian government.

 “By prevaricating about issues like [the poisoning in] Salisbury, we let the Tories off the hook.
 I strongly believe that that has to change and that we have to have a much more strategic approach to Russia,” she said.

 What Xi Jinping Aims, Acquires – The Return of Persistent President￼

 The results of China’s presidential election were known to the entire globe, and especially to the citizens of China.
 In the wake of the recently concluded party congress in Beijing, Xi Jinping has established himself as the kingmaker.